centreon/centreon-stream-connector-scripts/modules/docs/custom_code.md

 Since stream connectors have been thought to be highly customizable, we have made a tool to change the data that you are sending.
 To do so, you use a custom format file ([documentation](templating.md)).
 In this file you can use macros ([documentation](sc_macros.md)).

-By using custom code you can create your own macros and it is very to do!
+By using custom code you can create your own macros and it is very easy to do!
 Let's take a look at that.

 ```lua
 local self = ...